 Roles & Responsibilities

-As the DSDM alien baby diagram suggests, the Orange entities identify roles representing business interests .
+I have included a DSDM alien baby diagram below to show the nature of our roles and the similarities we have with DSDM – A type of an agile Project Management Framework.
+The Orange entities identify roles representing business interests .
 Similarly, the descriptions of roles within the company that I work for include the:

 - Business Sponsor- This role is the most senior project-level business role.
 This person is responsible for the Business Case and project budget throughout.
 Within my organisation, the business sponsor has the title of ‘Chief Information Officer’